-The proposed tsunami siren is a relatively modest structure in terms of footprint and mass, is nonhabitable and only involves minimal earthworks to establish the building platform (approximately

-3.5m3 over 6.5m2).
+These areas correspond with low lying areas near the coast and shorelines.
+The proposed tsunami sirens are relatively modest structures in terms of footprint and mass, are non-habitable and only involve minimal earthworks to establish the building platform (approximately 3.5m3 over 6.5m2).
 Following the preparation, a flat building platform, a pre-cast concrete foundation will be installed with the siren mast which the siren will be mounted to.
-The infrastructure is considered to be structurally resilient to the natural hazard risk for its 50-year life and purpose.
+While the infrastructure may at times be susceptible to coastal inundation in the future, the infrastructure itself is considered to be structurally resilient to the natural hazard risk for its 50-year life and purpose.

 The siren infrastructure is not considered to exacerbate the natural hazard risk to any other persons, property or land in the wider environment.
-The proposed sirens is located within this area given their proximity to the coastal environment, and are considered to have a functional and operational need to be located within these areas to alert coastal communities of potential tsunami threat and hazards, as such mitigating against this potential adverse effect.
+The proposed sirens are located within these areas given their proximity to the coastal environment, and are considered to have a functional and operational need to be located within these areas to alert coastal communities of potential tsunami threat and hazards, as such mitigating against this potential adverse effect.